hlenganeindustries-alt/Nasdaq-Futures-backtesting/README.md

 ---

-## Notes & Observations
+## 📝 Notes & Observations

 > _Add your own notes here as you run experiments — what worked, what didn't, what you want to try next_

 ---

-## Disclaimer
+## ⚠️ Disclaimer

 This project is for **educational and research purposes only**.
 Nothing here constitutes financial advice.
 Backtested results do not guarantee future performance.
-Results are based on approximately 2 years of data due to yfinance API limitations on 1-hour intervals — this is a relatively short sample size and live performance may differ significantly.
-Trade at your own risk.
+Results are based on approximately 2 years of data due to yfinance API limitations on 1-hour intervals — this is a relatively short sample size and live performance may differ significantly. **Trade at your own risk.**